AMSteffensen/amsteffensen/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on N5N Technologies
+- 🔭 I’m currently working for [FJONG](https://fjong.com/)
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning Backend Development and Data Science
-- 👯 I’m looking to collaborate on Education, Learning, Art, Co-Creation, Co-Living, Co-Working, Comunity
+- 👯 I’m looking to collaborate on Open Source projects.
-- 🤔 I’m looking for help with Backend development
 - 💬 Ask me about anything tech related
 - 📫 How to reach me: [LinkedIn - @amsteffensen](https://www.linkedin.com/in/amsteffensen/) [Instagram - @amsteffensensails](https://www.instagram.com/amsteffensensails/)
 - 😄 Pronouns: Whatever you like. 🦄